 Category 3: Billboard/Advertising.
-One business leases a 30' x 50' advertising space on the western side of one of the buildings that may be acquired for the Project.
-Relocation Advisors will work with the advertising agency to identify any personal property on site that can be moved and help to identify other advertising space in the area that may be available for lease.
+Two businesses lease advertising space on buildings that may be acquired for the Project.
+Relocation Advisors will work with the advertising agencies to identify any personal property on site that can be moved and help to identify other advertising space in the area that may be available for lease.

-Category 4: Personal Property Only.
+Category 4: Operating Rail Yard.
 The Project may acquire a portion of three contiguous parcels.
 The property is privately owned and is leased to a public transportation agency.
-TJPA is working with the property owner and the occupant to identify what personal property and equipment might need to be moved to allow for the Project to be constructed.
-Any impacted personal property and equipment will be moved onto the remainder of the three parcels.
+TJPA is working with the property owner and the occupant to identify what personal property and equipment might need to be moved, along with any operating rail yard related modifications that need to be made to allow for the Project to be constructed.